sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

 ## Preparing the Docker Container

+### Create a Local Copy of the Repository

+There are two methods to create a local copy of the repository:

+* download a compressed copy
+* clone the repository

+#### Download a Compressed Copy of the Repository

+1. On the main page of the repository, click on Releases (on the right side of the repository contents area) to display the [Releases](https://github.com/sassoftware/viya4-monitoring-kubernetes/releases) page.
+2. Locate the release that you want to deploy.
+Typically, you should download the latest release, which is the first one listed.
+3. Expand **Assets** for the release, which is located below the release notes.
+4. Select either **Source code (.zip)** or **Source code (.tar.gz)** to download the repository as a compressed file.
+5. Expand the downloaded file to create a local copy of the repository.
+The repository is created in a directory named `viya4-monitoring-kubernetes-<release_number>`.

+#### Clone the Repository

+1. From the main page for the repository, select the **stable** branch, which is the most recent officially released version.
+The **master** branch is the branch under active development.
+2. From the main page for the repository, click **Code**.
+3. Copy the HTTPS URL for the repository.
+4. From a directory where you want to create the local copy, enter the command `git clone --branch stable <https_url>`.
+You can replace `stable` with the tag associated with a specific release if you need a version other than the current stable version.
+For example, if you are developing a repeatable process and need to ensure the same release of the repo is used every time, specify the tag associated with that specific release rather than stable.
+Note that the tag and release names are typically the same, but you should check the Releases page to verify the tag name.
+5. Change to the `viya4-monitoring-kubernetes` directory.
+6. Enter the command `git checkout <release_number>`.
+If you used the command `git clone --branch <my_branch> <https_url>` in Step 4 to specify the branch, release, or tag, you do not have to perform this step

 ### Building the Docker Image

 Run the following command to create the `v4m` Docker image using the provided Dockerfile